syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/stackingColumn100.png)

-## Bar Charts
+## Bar charts

-### Bar Chart
+### Bar chart

 Bar chart is the simplest and most versatile of statistical diagrams.
 It displays horizontal bars for each point in the series and it is widely used for comparison analysis over a particular period of time.

-The following code snippet shows how to select a bar chart.
+The following code snippet shows how to select a bar chart:

 {% tabs %}